Содержание

 Adjust the settings to your needs.
 It makes no sense to write ls

-file if no file named file
+file if no file named file actually exists.

 You can usually combine several parameters, for example, by writing